Jeff Koons: Apollo series

-In June 2022, Dakis Jouannou comissioned Koons to create an artwork for his space at DESTE Foundation for Contemporary Art, on the Greek island of Hydra.
-Koons created the series Apollo, including a scuplture titled Apollo Wind Spinner (2020–2022), a 9.1 meter (30-foot) wide reflective wind spinner above the Slaughterhouse art space.
+In June 2022, Dakis Jouannou commissioned Koons to create an artwork for his space at DESTE Foundation for Contemporary Art, on the Greek island of Hydra.
+Koons created the series Apollo, including a sculpture titled Apollo Wind Spinner (2020–2022), a 9.1 meter (30-foot) wide reflective wind spinner above the Slaughterhouse art space.
 The walls within the Slaughterhouse have been transformed by using as the base the ancient frescoes from Boscoreale, near Pompeii.
 The exhibition includes several other new works including a pair of bronze Nike sneakers, Gazing Ball Tripod (2020–2022), and Plato's Solid Forms Wind Spinners (2020–2022).

 Recent work

-For the 2007–2008 season in the Vienna State Opera Jeff Koons designed the large-scale picture (176 sqm) Geisha as part of the exhibition series "Safety Curtain", conceived by museum in progress.
+For the 2007–2008 season in the Vienna State Opera, Koons designed the large-scale picture (176 sqm) Geisha as part of the exhibition series "Safety Curtain", conceived by museum in progress.
 Koons worked with American pop performer Lady Gaga on her 2013 studio album Artpop, including the creation of its cover artwork featuring a sculpture he made of Lady Gaga.

-In September 2014 the bi-annual arts and culture publication GARAGE Magazine published Jeff Koons' first ever digital artwork for the front of its print edition.
+In September 2014, the bi-annual arts and culture publication GARAGE Magazine published Koons's first ever digital artwork for the front of its print edition.
 The piece, titled Lady Bug, is an augmented reality sculpture that can only be viewed on mobile devices through a GARAGE Magazine app, which allows viewers to explore the piece from a variety of angles as if standing on top of it.

 In 2012, Koons bought Advanced Stone Technologies, an offshoot of the non-profit Johnson Atelier Technical Institute of Sculpture's stone division.
-He moved the high-tech stone workshop from New Jersey to a larger, 60000 sqft space in Morrisville, Bucks County, Pennsylvania.
-The facility exists solely to fabricate Koons' works made of stone.
+He moved the high-tech stone workshop from New Jersey to a larger, 60000 sqft space near Morrisville, Bucks County, Pennsylvania.
+The facility exists solely to fabricate Koons's works made of stone.

 In 2013 Koons created the sculpture Gazing Ball (Farnese Hercules), which was inspired by the Farnese Hercules.
 The sculpture is made from white plaster and can be interpreted as perpetuating colorism in how we view the ancient world.